ProNoob1029/FTC-Freight-Frenzy-Scorer/README.md

 # FTC Freight Frenzy Scorer
-made to export the data to spreadsheet?
+made to export the data to spreadsheet